farmdawgnation/watcode/README.md

 $ npm install -d
 ```

+NPM should be able to effectively detect and install all the dependencies without a fuss.
-After that, you should be able to run the project in development mode by invoking jake.
+After that, you should be able to run the project in development mode by invoking jake which will
+start Express, the Compass watcher, and the CoffeeScript watcher (for the frontend JavaScript).

 ```
 $ jake
-Express server listening on port 3000 in development mode
+Express server listening in development mode
 >>> Compass is watching for changes.
 Press Ctrl-C to Stop.
 ```

+At this point, you should be able to point your browser at http://localhost:3000 to see a version
+of the application alive and kicking.

 ## About Me

 My name is Matt Farmer.
 I'm a Software Engineer at [OpenStudy](http://openstudy.com) where we're working to make the world
 one big study group by providing high-quality peer-to-peer tutoring.
 I write about the technology industry, programming,
 and anything else that catches my fancy at my blog, [Farmdawg Nation](http://farmdawgnation.com).

+## License

+This project is licensed under the Apache License 2.0.
+You can review the content of that license [here](http://www.apache.org/licenses/LICENSE-2.0.html).